awes-io/navigator/README.md

 ];
 ```

-Second one is mappings for configuration parameters (described below), third is a callback, which will be applied to each menu item.
+Second is config, the third one is mappings for configuration parameters (described above), last is a callback, which will be applied to each menu item.

-### Some helpful methods are available
+### Some helpful methods

-Determine if node has any children and retrieve them:
+Determine if the node has any children and retrieve them:

 ```php
 $menu->hasChildren();
 $menu->children();
 ```

-Get a link url for a node:
+Get a link URL for a node:

 ```php
 $menu->link();